181 S Franklin Ave, 4th Floor Valley Stream, NY 11581 24 Hours a Day, 7 Days a Week

 Communist China’s “Made in China 2025” industrial policy, including

 the country’s domination of supply chains.
-He also introduced legislation to
+He also introduced

 tackle “country hopping” in auto manufacturing.